 Governance

-The American Museum & Gardens is governed by Executive Chair, Gareth Thomas, and the Board of Trustees, who together with the Leadership Team, set the strategic direction.
+The American Museum & Gardens is governed by the Board of Trustees, led by the Chair of the Board Thomas Sheppard, who together with the Leadership Team, set the strategic direction.

 Members of the Leadership Team